tigerbeetle/tigerbeetle-node/README.md

 Two-phase transfers are supported natively by toggling the appropriate flag.
 TigerBeetle will then adjust the `credits_pending` and `debits_pending` fields of the appropriate accounts.
-A corresponding commit transfer then needs to be sent to accept or reject the transfer.
+A corresponding post pending transfer then needs to be sent to post or void the transfer.

 ##### Post a Pending Transfer

-With `flags = post_pending_transfer`, TigerBeetle will accept the transfer.
+With `flags = post_pending_transfer`, TigerBeetle will post the transfer.
 TigerBeetle will atomically rollback the changes to `debits_pending` and `credits_pending` of the appropriate accounts and apply them to the `debits_posted` and `credits_posted` balances.

 ```js
 const post = {
     id: 2n, // u128, must correspond to the transfer id